-If you are seeking chiropractic care in Bristol Connecticut, we know you’ll have lot of questions.
+If you are seeking chiropractic care in Bristol Connecticut, we know you may have lot of questions, especially if you’ve never been to a chiropractor before.
 For your convenience, we would like to take the time to answer the most commonly asked questions below.

-If you have a specific question you would like to ask the Dr, please email Dr. David Spitz at: firstname.lastname@example.org
+If you have a specific question that is not answered below, you can ask the Dr, by emailing Dr. Astrid Baldrich at: email@example.com

 What Is Chiropractic Care?

 Chiropractic is an art and science that involves treating the spine for various conditions.
 It is the largest healing art in America.
 Chiropractic care is natural method of health care that focuses on correcting the cause of the problem, rather than just treating the symptoms.
 The main tenet of chiropractic is that with your spine in proper alignment, in other words, no subluxations , the ability of your body to maintain health is enhanced.
 In addition, since subluxations cause pain, chiropractic helps eliminate neck pain, back pain, pain down the arms or legs, and even headaches.

 Chiropractic works by first determining the cause of the problem and then using various chiropractic techniques to eliminate what chiropractors call a subluxation.
 You see, subluxations interfere with your body’s innate intelligence, or inborn ability to be healthy.
 Since every cell, tissue and organ in your body has a nerve supply, if that nerve supply is acting optimally your body can resist disease and ill health.
 So, to put it succinctly; it’s the chiropractors job to locate and remove nerve root interference due to subluxations, aka misaligned vertebrae.
 According to chiropractic philosophy, with normalized spinal function there is a reduction of pain, an increase in range of motion and improved health.